 You might not have the resources to partner with every retailer under the sun.
 In this case, opt for retailers that cater to your target audience.
 Take the statement eyeglasses brand, Bellinger House (one of our customers).
 They sit within the luxury fashion market, so you can expect to find them on high-end retailers’ websites like Roberts and Browns Opticians and Artistic Eyewear.
 You won’t, however, see them in mainstream stores like Specsavers.

-💡Assess your product benefits to see if they align with the retailer's exact target market.
-You could also check whether they’re selling similar products from your competitors—this might indicate whether a retailer is a good fit.
+💡Assess your product benefits to see if they align with the retailer’s exact target market.
+You could also check whether they’re selling similar products from your competitors—this might indicate whether your chosen store is a good fit.

-Not On The High Street is a good example of this.
-If you head over to the seller FAQ section you can read about the application process and how much money you’ll need to pay upfront.
+Not on the High Street is a good example of this.
+If you head over to the seller's FAQ section you can read about the application process and how much money you’ll need to pay upfront.
 They also put an emphasis on sending really clear photos to accompany your product.
-This is super important for any retailer, no matter how big they are.
+This is super important for any retailer—no matter how big they are.
 You can use a tool like Dash (that’s us) to help you collect, organise and share images with your partners.
 Scroll down this article to learn how to do this effectively.

 A good reputation

-If your brand is showing up in other people’s stores and websites, you’ll want to make sure they’ve got a good reputation.
-A store that doesn’t treat its customers well will make you look bad—especially if consumers aren’t clear that they’re shopping on a retailer’s site.
+If your brand is going to be showing up in other people’s stores and websites, you’ll want to make sure they’ve got a good reputation.
+A store that doesn’t treat its customers well will make you look bad— especially if consumers aren’t clear that they’re shopping on a retailer’s site.
 They might blame you for any bad experiences!
 Make sure you check out online reviews to see what customers are saying.
 Websites like Trustpilot and Google Reviews are a good place to start.

-We’ve already listed quite a few retailers in this post.
+We’ve already listed quite a few retailers in this post, including local stores.
 But there are loads more out there.
 Here are some places to look:

-• B2B marketplaces: A B2B marketplace (or wholesale platform) is a place for you to showcase your products to retailers.
+- B2B marketplaces: A B2B marketplace (or wholesale business platform) is a place for you to showcase your products to retailers.
 NuOrder, for example, is a digital platform where retailers can go to find and order products for their stores.

-• Trade shows: Another place to find retailers is at a trade show.
-These are multi-day events that take place in major cities around the world.
-Brands, retailers and wholesalers attend these events to find new partnerships.
+- Trade shows: Another place to find retailers is at a trade show.
+These are multi-day in-person events that often take place in major cities around the world.
+Brands, retailers and wholesalers attend these events in the hopes of finding new partnerships.
 From specialist foods and jewellery to books and baking—there’s a trade show for most industries.
-Take a look at ExCel London to see the range of shows.
+Take a look at ExCel London to see the range of relevant events and shows.

 How to pitch your products to a retailer?